Skip to content

 }

-It requires an unsafe region, which is a region in your code where you tell the compiler to allow you to do some things it would otherwise not allow you to, and call the function .get_unchecked(index).
-An unsafe region does not turn off all checking, but in general, if you are at the level of reading the guide, you don't need it and we won't be talking about it more.
-If you really want to read more about unsafe, the Rustonomicon is the defacto standard introduction to unsafe in Rust.
+It requires an unsafe region, which is a region in your code where you tell the compiler to allow you to do some things it would otherwise not allow you to.
+An unsafe region does not turn off all checking, but in general, if you are at the level of reading the guide, you don't need it and I will use it sparingly at most.
+If you want to read more about unsafe, the Rustonomicon is the defacto standard introduction to unsafe in Rust.

 The two above functions are equivalent to